regorxxx/ajquery-xxx/README.md

 -IMAGE-

 ## Installation
 See [_readme (txt)](https://github.com/regorxxx/ajquery-xxx/blob/main/_readme.txt).
-To use this plugin at its best, [foo_run_main](https://marc2k3.github.io/run-main/) is required to run dyanmic contextual menus.
 Not properly following the installation instructions will result in scripts not working as intended.
 Please don't report errors before checking this.

+To use this plugin at its best, [foo_run_main](https://marc2k3.github.io/run-main/) is required.
+It's used to run dynamic contextual menus.

 [changelog]: CHANGELOG.md
 [version_badge]: https://img.shields.io/github/release/regorxxx/ajquery-xxx.svg